xmake-io/xmake-docs/guide/configuration.md

 #### set_toolchains

 This sets up different tool chains for a specific target individually.
-Unlike set_toolsets, this interface is an overall switch for a complete tool chain, such as cc/ld/sh and a series of tool sets.
+Unlike set_toolset, this interface is an overall switch for a complete tool chain, such as cc/ld/sh and a series of tool sets.

 This is also a recommended practice, because most compiler tool chains like gcc/clang, the compiler and the linker are used together.
 To cut it, you have to cut it as a whole.
 Separate and scattered switch settings will be cumbersome.